Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories

 \section{Control Barrier Functions for Input Constraints}

-Given some constraint function $h$ and associated safe set $\mathcal{S}$, the goal of this section is to develop a RCBF $H$ and associated inner safe set $\mathcal{S}_H\subseteq \mathcal{S}$ in the presence of input constraints and disturbances, and for dynamics relevant to spacecraft, namely relative-degree 2 dynamics.
-The resultant RCBFs are thus functions of $h$, and we seek a systematic method of finding these functions.
+Given some constraint function $h$ and associated safe set $\mathcal{S}$, {along with input constraints $\mathcal{U}$ and disturbances $\mathcal{W}$,} the goal of this section is to develop a RCBF $H$ and associated {sets $\mathcal{S}_H$ in \eqref{eq:inner_safe_set} and $\mathcal{S}_H^\textrm{res}$ in \eqref{eq:restricted_safe_set}} for dynamics relevant to spacecraft, namely relative-degree 2 dynamics.
 The primary challenge addressed by all the subsequent methods is that for constraint functions with high-relative-degree, the input constraints and disturbances must also be incorporated into the form of the RCBF.
 For example, if $h\in\highdegree^2$, there may exist a state $(t_0,x(t_0))\in\mathcal{S}(t_0)$ such that $h(t_0,x(t_0)) < 0$ and $\dot{h}(t_0,x(t_0)) > 0$.
-Without loss of generality, think of $h$ as the position of an agent, $\dot{h}$ its velocity, and $\ddot{h}$ its acceleration.
-This state can be in the zero sublevel set of some RCBF only if there exists a control input satisfying the input constraints such that the agent decelerates to $\dot{h}(t,x(t)) = 0$ before leaving $\mathcal{S}$.
-Thus, a RCBF must be a function of the input constraints, and we seek to identify such a function.
-The addition of disturbances further complicates this function.
-The following subsections identify three such functions, presented in order of increasing complexity and decreasing conservatism.
+Without loss of generality, {$h$ can be thought of} as the position of an agent, $\dot{h}$ its velocity, and $\ddot{h}$ its acceleration.
+This state can be in the zero sublevel set {$\mathcal{S}_H$} of some RCBF {$H$} only if there exists a control input satisfying the input constraints such that the agent decelerates to $\dot{h}(t,x(t)) = 0$ before leaving $\mathcal{S}$.
+Thus, a RCBF must be a function of the input constraints, and we seek {systematic methods of finding such functions}.
+The following subsections identify three {forms of RCBFs}, presented in order of increasing complexity and decreasing conservatism. {Each form is developed as a function of $h$ and is applicable under different conditions on the input constraints and disturbances}.
 Sections~\ref{sec:abs_cbf} and \ref{sec:approach_func} consider only relative-degree $r=2$ constraint functions and require specific system properties, while Section~\ref{sec:predictive_cbf} provides an approach for relative-degree $r\geq 2$ with distinct requirements.